Siddhartha-Chowddhary/GANS-for-Production-in-Tensorflow-2.0/GANS TF 2.0/Readme.txt

 Contains Data_Loader.ipynb & GANS_Model_v2.ipynb

 How to use GANS_Model_v2.ipynb for Production ?
-Load in the Tensorflow 2.0 Dependencies
+1.Load in the Tensorflow 2.0 Dependencies
-Load the Trained Tensorflow 1.14 or Tensorflow 2.0 Model Change EPOCHS = 10000, 60000 ... ===> EPOCHS = 1
+2.Load the Trained Tensorflow 1.14 or Tensorflow 2.0 Model
+3.Change EPOCHS = 10000, 60000 ... ===> EPOCHS = 1
-The very first trained Epoch output will be the production ready output
+4.The very first trained Epoch output will be the production ready output